nspcc-dev/neofs-contract/README.md

 NeoFS-Contract contains all NeoFS related contracts written for [neo-go](https://github.com/nspcc-dev/neo-go) compiler.
-These contracts are deployed both in main chain and side chain.
+These contracts are deployed both in the mainchain and the sidechain.

-Main chain contracts:
+Mainchain contracts:

 - neofs
 - processing

-Side chain contracts:
+Sidechain contracts:

 - alphabet
 - audit